 If you have a loved one that you would like to honour with a gift to Unseen, please give our fundraising team a call on 0303 040 2888, or email us on [email protected].
 We would love to support you with this.

-A charitable donation in your will is a tax-efficient way of leaving a legacy that will live on.
-There are a number of ways to remember Unseen in your will – from leaving us a specific sum, to leaving a percentage of your estate.
-To discuss what you would like to do, email us at [email protected] with your phone number and we will get back to you, or call 0303 040 2888.
+Alternatively, if you want to discuss your options, you can email us at [email protected] with your phone number and we will get back to you, or call 0303 040 2888.
 You can also visit the Government’s website for more information.

 As I came to understand more about the issue, including through a visit to an Unseen safehouse, I knew I needed to do more to stop this abuse and exploitation.

 For the last five years of my Civil Service career, I was the Modern Slavery Senior Policy Advisor in the Home Office and led on development of the Modern Slavery Act, including the transparency in supply chains provision and business guidance.

 I joined Unseen to lead the development of the Modern Slavery & Exploitation Helpline, and Unseen’s work with businesses.
 I am regularly called upon to present at national and international conferences and use my experience of working with Ministers to influence other governments internationally to take action to address modern slavery and, in particular, business supply chain issues.

 In my spare time I enjoy keeping fit, music, reading and travelling.

 What ultimately compelled me to act was a report on how people from Eastern Europe were being trafficked through Bristol airport to the USA.
 Kate Garbers, who went on to be an Unseen Director, and I wrote to all the city councillors, MPs and the Police Chief Constable challenging them on the issue.
 The challenge came back to us: this city needs safe housing for trafficked women.
 And so Unseen began.